-Population growth, rapid urbanization, and climate change are quickly making exisiting risk information obsolete, and the pace of innovation moves rapidly.
-The Innovation Lab prioritizes making new methods of disaster risk assessment available and increasing understanding for other stakeholders-including best practice publications and analysis.
+The pace of innovation moves rapidly, and fresh knowledge needs to be shared.
+The Innovation Lab prioritizes making new methods of disaster risk assessment available and increasing understanding for other stakeholders - including best practice publications and analysis.

-The "Making of a Riskier Future" publication, released in May

-2016, makes the case for all risk assessments to consider how climate and socio-economic changes will shape and grow risk in the future.
+The "Making of a Riskier Future" publication, released in May 2016, makes the case for all risk assessments to consider how climate and socio-economic changes will shape and grow risk in the future.
 This research informs future interventions (See box).